unoplatform/uno/doc/articles/uwp-vs-winui3.md

 ### API

 The main difference between WinUI 3 and UWP XAML is the change of namespace.
 UWP XAML namespaces begin with 'Windows' - `Windows.UI.Xaml`, `Windows.UI.Composition`, and so on.
-WinUI 3 namespaces begin with 'Microsoft' - `Microsoft.UI.Xaml`, `Microsoft.UI.Composition` and so on.
+WinUI 3 namespaces begin with 'Microsoft' - `Microsoft.UI.Xaml`, `Microsoft.UI.Composition`, and so on.
 Aside from that change, the API surface is very similar.
 Some of the remaining differences are listed in our [guide to upgrading to WinUI 3](updating-to-winui3.md).

 ### Technical